Alphy-Ototo/6812_Project/README.md

 ## Recommendation to Home Credit

 - By integrating the XGBoost model into their operations, Home Credit can significantly increase the accuracy of its default predictions, leading to better credit risk management, fewer loan defaults, and improved profitability.
-This solution supports Home Credit’s mission of promoting financial inclusion while maintaining a healthy and sustainable loan portfolio.
+This will result in estimated savings of $ 1.36 billion.
+This solution also supports Home Credit’s mission of promoting financial inclusion while maintaining a healthy and sustainable loan portfolio.

 ## Challenges and Key Takeaways from this Project